crossplane/crossplane/design/one-pager-composition-environment-beta.md

         - to and from Composed Resources via `EnvironmentFieldPath` patches defined at `spec.resources[*].patches`

-## Beta Composition Functions’ Context
+## Beta Composition Functions' Context

 Beta Composition Functions added support for the Composition Environment by [introducing](https://github.com/crossplane/crossplane/pull/4632) the concept